btholt/complete-intro-to-react-v7/lessons/05-react-capabilities/D-managing-state-in-class-components.md

 export default Carousel;
 ```

-Add the Carousel component to the Detail page.
+Add the Carousel component to the Details page.

 ```javascript
 // import at top